CaveSpider1212/Notebook/UMD FALL 2025 SEMESTER/CMSC 250/Intro to First Order Logic.md

 > $(\forall a)(\exists b)[P(a, b)]$ means "Every number has an additive inverse"
 >
 > True for $R$ and $Z$, false for $N$

-### Closure

-> [!info]
-> A binary operation on a set is closed if, for any two elements chosen in the set, the result of the operation on those two elements is also within the same set.